pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 [^delta-power]: Delta Power in EEG - [Aeschbach, D., & Borbely, A. a.
 (1993).
 All-night dynamics of the human sleep EEG.
 Journal of Sleep Research.](https://www.ncbi.nlm.nih.gov/pubmed/10607074), [Mukai, J., Uchida, S., Miyazaki, S., Nishihara, K., & Honda, Y. (2003).
 Spectral analysis of all-night human sleep EEG in narcoleptic patients and normal subjects.
 J Sleep Res, 12(1), 63–71.](https://www.ncbi.nlm.nih.gov/pubmed/12603788)

 [^neuro-buzzwords]: Widespread usage of non-scientific neurological claims by many startups is a well known problem, well described by [NeuroCritic](http://neurocritic.blogspot.com/2014/01/neurocrap-funded-by-masses-neuroon-and.html) and other science journalists.

-[^actigraph]: *Two validation studies were conducted to optimize the sleep-detection algorithm of the Actillume.
-The first study used home recordings of postmenopausal women (age range: 51 to 77 years), which were analyzed to derive the optimal algorithm for detecting sleep and wakefulness from wrist activity data, both for nocturnal in-bed recordings and considering the entire 24 h.
-The second study explored the optimal algorithm to score in-bed recordings of healthy young adults (age range: 19 to 34 years) monitored in the laboratory.
-In Study I, the algorithm for in-bed recordings (n=39) showed a minute-by-minute agreement of 85% between Actillume and polysomnography (PSG), a correlation of .98, and a mean measurement error (ME) of 21 min for estimates of sleep duration.
-Using the same algorithm to score 24-h recordings with Webster's rules, an agreement of 89%, a correlation of .90, and 1 min ME were observed.
-A different algorithm proved optimal to score in-bed recordings (n=31) of young adults, yielding an agreement of 91%, a correlation of .92, and an ME of 5 min.
-The strong correlations and agreements between sleep estimates from Actillume and PSG in both studies suggest that the Actillume can reliably monitor sleep and wakefulness both in community-residing elderly and healthy young adults in the laboratory.
-However, different algorithms are optimal for individuals with different characteristics.* - [Sleep detection with an accelerometer actigraph: comparisons with polysomnography - Girardin Jean-Louisa, Daniel F Kripkea, Roger J Colec, Joseph D Assmusa, Robert D Langerb](http://www.sciencedirect.com/science/article/pii/S0031938400003553)

-[^actillume]: *This study evaluated the Actillume instrument and the modified Action 3 sleep-wake scoring algorithm, in which the scoring factor (P) was set at 0.10, 0.14, 0.20, 0.30, 0.40 and 0.50.
-Fifteen subjects, each of whom underwent polysomnography with simultaneous wrist actigraphy four times, yielded a total of 60 sleep studies.
-The sleep data from each subject were divided into four groups.
-In the high sleep efficiency index groups of the calibration and validation samples, the accuracy of the algorithm significantly differed within six P-values and was highest at P=0.14.
-In the low sleep efficiency index groups of both samples, however, there were no significant differences in the accuracy.
-Thus, these results indicate that P=0.14 should be most appropriate for this actigraph and algorithm.* [Evaluation of the Actillume wrist actigraphy monitor in the detection of sleeping and waking.
-Matsumoto M, Miyagishi T, Sack RL, Hughes RJ, Blood ML, Lewy AJ.](https://www.ncbi.nlm.nih.gov/pubmed/9628126)

 [^kickstarter]: NeuroOn Kickstarter campaign made many unfounded claims [(link)](https://www.kickstarter.com/projects/intelclinic/neuroon-worlds-first-sleep-mask-for-polyphasic-sle/description)